RobbieLD/tabby/readme.md

 ## Usage
 To use the extension you'll need a free unsplash api key which can be obtained from the [Unsplash Dev Portal](https://unsplash.com/developers).
 You will be prompted for this when you first open the extension.

+## Contributing
+Contributions in the form of PRs are welcome.
+This started as little project for me to make something I wanted but since I've gone to all that work I figured I'd put it on the Mozilla and Chrome add-on hubs so other's could use it too.
+There's a lot of features around customisation which could be added but I haven't bothered with at the moment since it's how I want it, but i'll probably get to some of them in the future.